LUOFENGZHOU/njord/README.md

 >>>     print(window())
 ```

-You should see that the first five samples are displayed as None and the next one with torch tensors.
+You should see that the first five samples are Nones and the next ones are torch tensors whose elements oscillated around zero.